joembedded/SDI12Term/README.md

 # SDI12Term
- A simple SDI12 Terminal Console for Windows
+A simple SDI12 Terminal Console for Windows.

 SDI12 is a very simple serial protocol (public domain), used widely for (slow) meteorological and hydrological sensors since 1988.
 Data are transmitted in a human readable format (but may also secured with a CRC16) and a lot of sensors exist on the market.
 With SDI12 it is very easy to build (small) comnplex systems, like wheather stations or water quality monitoring stations.